Slaughterbots are here.

 See the latest news updates on the issue:

-See the full history of Lethal Autonomous Weapons coverage:
+See the full history of autonomous weapons coverage: